16th December, 2025

 It's a bit vague, "as is necessary", isn't it?
 How are you supposed to know what training to provide?
 And who decides?

-Well, the Health and Safety at Work Act applies to all businesses, and so what's necessary for a construction company won't apply to an office or a shop, for example.
-Sometimes, you will need to decide what health and safety training is necessary.
-And to what level.
+Well, the Health and Safety at Work Act applies to all businesses, and so it can't really be any more specific.
+What's necessary for a construction company won't apply to an office or a shop, for example.
+Sometimes, you will need to decide what health and safety training is necessary, and what level of training you need.

 Even within one sector, the training requirements can differ drastically.
-For example, a demolition contractor wouldn't need the same training as a scaffolder or a painter.
+For example, in construction, a demolition contractor wouldn't need the same training as a scaffolder or a painter.

 first aider cpr